Computational, Systems and Developmental Neuroscience

 Job Openings

 Diversity: The lab welcomes people of any gender, race, ethnicity, nationality and sexual orientation.
 Individuals from historically underrepresented groups including women and minorities are encouraged to apply.
-Previous members of the lab have come from the USA, Canada, Australia, New Zealand, UK, France, Germany, Spain, Romania, China, Japan, Vietnam, the Phillipines and Israel, and from a wide variety of academic backgrounds.
+Previous members of the lab have come from Australia, Canada, China, France, Germany, India, Israel, Japan, New Zealand, Phillipines, Romania, Spain, UK, USA and Vietnam. and from a wide variety of academic backgrounds.

 Postdoc positions

-Modeling sleep: We are looking for 2 postdocs with strong backgrounds in computational neuroscience to analyze and model the neural circuits underlying sleep, based on data from whole-brain imaging of zebrafish.
+• Modeling sleep: We have a position for a postdoc with a strong background in computational neuroscience to analyze and model the neural circuits underlying sleep, based on data from whole-brain imaging of zebrafish.
 To apply please send a CV and cover letter explaining your interest to Prof Goodhill.

 Graduate students

-Prof Goodhill is affiliated with several graduate programs at Washington University including Neurosciences, Biomedical Engineering, Systems Science and Mathematics.
+Prof Goodhill is affiliated with the following graduate programs at Washington University:

 Research Assistants